refinery/refinerycms-inquiries/readme.md

 ## How do I change the from address from no-reply@com.au to no-reply@<mydomain>.com.au

 Simply change the Refinery setting 'Tld Length' in the admin section from 1 to 2 and your domain name will be added.

+Note: This only affects top level domains that are two deep (ie: not .com or .org, but does affect .com.au etc).